augment-solutions/augbench/README.md

 Run benchmark tests on AI coding assistants.

 **Options:**
-- `--repository <path>`: Path to repository for context (default: current directory)
+- `--repository <path>`: Local path to repository for context (default: current directory)
 - `--settings <path>`: Path to settings file (default: ./settings.json)
 - `--output <path>`: Output directory for results

 #### `backbencher validate`
-Validate configuration and settings files.
+Validate environment, settings, LLM connectivity, and CLI assistant availability (Augment CLI and Claude Code).
+If `--repository` is provided, validates that the path exists and is a directory (warns if not a Git repo).
+Otherwise validates access to the user’s home directory.

 **Options:**
 - `--settings <path>`: Path to settings file to validate
+- `--repository <path>`: Local repository path to validate (must exist; warns if not a Git repo)

+Validation behavior:
+- LLM connectivity test:
+  - For `LLM_PROVIDER=anthropic`: performs a minimal POST to `/v1/messages`
+  - For `openai-compatible` (default): calls `GET /models`
+- Repository path:
+  - If provided, checks existence and directory; warns if missing `.git`
+- CLI assistants:
+  - Checks availability of Augment CLI and Claude Code.
+If either is configured in `settings.json` but unavailable, validation fails.
+- Home directory:
+  - If no `--repository` is provided, validates access to the OS home directory

 #### Global Options
 - `-v, --verbose`: Enable verbose logging